 Be Careful for Motion Sickness While Driving

 Holy windy roads, batman!!!
-After all, the Black Forest is considered a mountainous area.
-No, we aren’t talking Alps or Rockies as far as mountains, but there’s some decent elevation and plenty of valleys!
-So, I guess the twisty, turny curves make sense.
+After all, the Black Forest is considered a “mountainous” area.
 Driving in the Black Forest was SO beautiful, but if you’ve got kiddos (or yourself) that struggle with car sickness, then just make sure you come prepared.
 SeaBands are a fantastic, nonmedicinal, option for kids that struggle with car sickness.
 Anti-nausea ginger candies are also a go to for motion sickness for me.
 But, if you know if you’ve got a vomiter, I’d keep a stash of Dramamine (safe for kids over 2) on you just in case (and a doggy bag!)

 Tip: We were traveling in November when the daylight hours were already getting very short.
 But, even in the summer, I highly recommend starting your day early so that you have plenty of time for everything today.
 We ended up feeling a bit rushed and I wished we wouldn’t have waited until 10ish to really get going.
 If you want ample time at each location, I’d start your day around 8am if you can, especially if you want to slow down and do things like play on the playgrounds.

 We started our day by heading into the town of Triberg.
 We parked in the “Männer Parkplatz” by the Edeka grocery store.
 This gave us a central location to the main street of the town.
 Here are a few things of what to do in Triberg with kids.